-• Distribute informational materials from "take away" rack at SMC.
+- Measurable Goal(s): - Distribute informational materials from the "take away" rack at SMC.
 Upon request, distribute materials directly to municipalities for local distribution.

 - SMC distributes a variety of informational materials related to stormwater management through its "take away" rack and website. - Upon request, informational materials are distributed directly to Lake County MS4s in PDF format for use on community websites, in community newsletters, and in community "take away" racks.